johannheyne/advanced-custom-fields-table-field/acf-table/readme.txt

 However, only when activated as a plugin will updates be available.

 = Plugin =
-1. Copy the "advanced-custom-fields-table-field" folder into your plugins folder
+1. Copy the "advanced-custom-fields-table-field" folder into your plugins folder.
-2. Activate the plugin via the Plugins admin page
+2. Activate the plugin via the Plugins admin page.

 = Include =
 1. Copy the "advanced-custom-fields-table-field" folder into your theme folder.